bitlayer-org/bitlayer-org.github.io/docs/Learn/Introduction/Roadmap.md

 sidebar_position: 5
 ---

+## **Vision**

+Bitlayer is not just a blockchain platform—it’s a movement to redefine what’s possible with Bitcoin.
+From pioneering cross-chain interoperability to achieving Bitcoin-equivalent security and delivering unmatched scalability, Bitlayer is building the future of decentralized finance and beyond.

-# Roadmap
+## Roadmap
-The vision of Bitlayer will be realized through the rollout of a mainnet in multiple stages, with each phase designed to enhance the user experience and bolster security through cryptographic proof of Bitcoin consensus and onchain activity.

 ![Roadmap](/img/Introduction/roadmap3.png)

-## First Stage: Bitlayer PoS
+### **Phase 1: Bitlayer PoS — Laying the Foundation**

-In this initial phase, Bitlayer adopts the best security model: PoS + Multisig, working with multiple MPC custody platforms, ultilizing 100% EVM-Compatible environment to onboard users and developers.
+In this foundational phase, Bitlayer adopts a cutting-edge security model that combines Proof of Stake (PoS) with multisignature (multisig) technology, ensuring robust protection for assets.
+By collaborating with multiple MPC (Multi-Party Computation) custody platforms, Bitlayer establishes a secure and scalable infrastructure while maintaining 100% EVM (Ethereum Virtual Machine) compatibility to onboard both users and developers seamlessly.

-Bitlayer PoS supports the cross-chain movement between BTC/EVM/Other Blockchains and Bitlayer, thereby enriching the overall value of the Bitlayer ecosystem.
+Bitlayer PoS introduces cross-chain functionality, enabling smooth asset movement between Bitcoin (BTC), EVM-based blockchains, and other networks.
+This interoperability enriches the Bitlayer ecosystem, fostering a dynamic environment for innovation and growth.

-During this stage, we will prioritize offering a 100% EVM-compatible development kit and ecosystem support, enabling developers to quickly build, test, and deploy applications on Bitlayer.
-Solidity applications can be seamlessly migrated, providing early users with the benefits of low gas fees and an extensible Bitcoin framework.
+During this stage, the focus is on empowering developers with a fully EVM-compatible development toolkit and comprehensive ecosystem support.
+Developers can quickly build, test, and deploy decentralized applications (dApps) on Bitlayer, with Solidity applications migrating effortlessly.
+Early adopters benefit from ultra-low gas fees and an extensible framework built on Bitcoin, paving the way for a thriving developer and user community.

-## Second Stage: Bitcoin Finality-V1[WIP]

-In this phase, we plan to introduce a rollup-equivalent model, implement a BitVM component for commiting and challenging the state transition, achieving the L1 verification ability.

-By leveraging the vast network and security of Bitcoin, Bitlayer will continuously lead with the highest security standards, offering users enhanced flexibility and an improved onchain experience through network upgrades.

-## Third Stage: Bitcoin Finality-V2[WIP]
-In this phase, our aim is to implement trustless bridge based on the L1 verification ability.

-Upon the completion of this third stage, Bitlayer’s final mainnet will be fully deployed, achieving the network's original goals—Bitcoin-equivalent security combined with Turing completeness.

-This version is set to elevate the security standards of Bitcoin Layer 2 to an unprecedented level.
+### **Phase 2: Native Bitcoin Rollup — Pioneering Bitcoin Security**

+**Target: Q2 2025**

+This phase marks a transformative leap as Bitlayer evolves into a native Bitcoin rollup, achieving Bitcoin-equivalent security by verifying Layer 2 state transitions directly on Bitcoin.
+This innovation ensures trustless, robust security for all transactions.

+Highlights of this phase include:

+- **Trust-Minimized BTC Bridge**: A groundbreaking bridge replaces the multisig-based solution from Phase 1, delivering enhanced decentralization and security.
+- **Seamless Migration**: Applications transition effortlessly from Bitlayer PoS to the rollup architecture, ensuring continuity and zero disruptions for developers and users.

+By anchoring its security to Bitcoin, Bitlayer establishes itself as a leader in trust-minimized blockchain solutions, setting a new standard for scalability and reliability.

+### **Phase 3: Enhanced Bitlayer Rollup — Scaling to New Heights**

+**Target: Q1 2026**

+The final stage of the roadmap focuses on performance, scalability, and user experience.
+Bitlayer achieves unprecedented throughput and responsiveness, making it a powerhouse for high-volume on-chain activity.

+Key advancements include:

+- **Unmatched Performance**: Bitlayer reaches a staggering throughput of 20,000 transactions per second (TPS), enabling enterprise-grade applications and mass adoption.
+- **Lightning-Fast Confirmations**: Transactions achieve soft confirmation within just 3 seconds, providing a seamless, near-instant user experience.

+With these enhancements, Bitlayer positions itself as the ultimate platform for high-performance blockchain applications, merging Bitcoin's security with unparalleled scalability and efficiency.